 Brittany Cavallaro is the New York Times bestselling author of the Charlotte Holmes novels, including A Study in Charlotte and, most recently, A Question of Holmes (HarperCollins/Katherine Tegen Books).
 With Emily Henry, she is the author of Hello Girls, forthcoming from HarperCollins/Katherine Tegen Books).
 Muse, the first novel in a historical fantasy duology, releases in February 2021.
 Cavallaro is also the author of the poetry collections Girl-King and Unhistorical, both from University of Akron Press.
 She is the recipient of a National Endowment in the Arts fellowship.
 She received her MFA in creative writing from the University of Wisconsin-Madison and her PhD in English literature from the University of Wisconsin-Milwaukee.
-She currently teaches creative writing at the Interlochen Arts Academy in Michigan.
+Currently, she teaches creative writing at the Interlochen Arts Academy in Michigan.

 Young adult fiction

 You can find more information about A Study in Charlotte and the other books in the Charlotte Holmes series on my Young Adult page, as well as information about Hello Girls and my new Muse series.